lzim/mtl/red/part2/part2_learner/mtl_red_part_2_see.md

 [<img src = "https://github.com/lzim/teampsd/blob/master/resources/logos/mtl_how_red.png" height = "175" width = "290">](#.)

+**Note**: If you are a self-directed learner, then some of the details in the guides may not apply to you.
+These guides were developed for facilitated *Modeling to Learn* Live team meetings.

 # _MTL_ Red Part 2

 ## Today we're _modeling to learn_ how to produce team data.